-They allow you to approach language-learning in stages.
-So if you’re starting at zero, then this is the best place for you to start, in conjunction with your foreign language classes.
+If you’re starting at stage zero, then this is the best place for you to start, in conjunction with your foreign language classes.
 DuoLingo also has interactive and fun competitive groups that act as a great motivator for you to learn new words and achieve higher scores to beat out your competitors.

 Some groups even have stipulations for the number of points you have to have in order to join.